 Find the opportunity that's right for you, please call or stop by the pantry to get started.

 To expedite the process please complete the online Civil Rights Training.
-You can print out your results when completed and bring them with you when you fill out your application!
+After you completed the video please complete the Civil Rights Sign off form here.
+Print out your results when completed and bring them with you when you come to the pantry.

 Frequently Asked Questions

 We have volunteer opportunities for any age.
-Volunteers under 13 must be accompanied by an adult.
+However, volunteers under 13 must be accompanied by an adult.

-All minors must have written parental consent to work at the pantry.
+All minors under the age of 13 must have written parental consent to work at the pantry alone.

 This consent is signed by the parent or guardian on the back of the application.

 Dress is casual.
 If working with clients shopping for food, warehouse, food drives or food deliveries, please dress for warehouse work with closed toe shoes.